Private Charges and Payment Plans for Eye Tests and Examinations

 If you are not eligible for a sight test paid for by the NHS or for help with a voucher towards your specs or contact lenses what are you in for?

-The average cost of a private sight test last calculated in 2006 was £19.20 which was below the cost of providing the service required by the customer and by the regulatory body (The General Optical Council).
-We think this might be more in the region of £22 to £25 nowadays.
+The average cost of a private sight test is around £25-30 well below the cost of providing the service required by the customer and by the regulatory body (The General Optical Council).

-It costs around £65 to £80 to perform an eye examination so one can see why the differential is added to the spectacle cost from the loss making NHS and Private sight test.
-Some extras are available in some practices such as fundus photography which creates a record of the health of your eye which can be compared year on year.
-We think this is one extra test that gives value for money especially as we grow older and are likely to see more changes in our eyes.
+It costs around £80+ to perform an eye examination so one can see why the differential is added to the spectacle cost from the loss making NHS and Private sight test.
+Some extras are available in some practices such as OCT investigation (Optical coherence tomography, or OCT, is an imaging method used to generate a picture of the back of your eye, called your retina), . fundus photography which creates a record of the health of your eye which can be compared year on year.
+We think these extra tests gives value for money especially as we grow older and are likely to see more changes in our eyes.

 As qualified practitioners have to compete more and more with non qualified sales through the internet they will have to slowly redress the balance between service and product costs and we therefore foresee an increase in private fees in the future with a capping of product charges.
 So to that extent it makes sense if you pay privately to ask if the practice has any payment plans that allow you to save by direct debit or standing order a small amount each month which will cover the fee costs at your annual/biannual eye examination and often qualify you for significant reductions on spectacles and contact lenses.